 X factor: The X factor is the human body.
 Every person’s body responds to substances, uniquely.
 Therefore, while exposure to lead can cause any number of symptoms, it is best to consult your physician if you suspect you have been exposed.

-Colorado law regarding Lead
+Colorado Lead Testing Laws

 Contact the Colorado Department of Public Health and Environment (CDPHE) for current laws/regulations regarding lead testing and abatement.